-- Cellular Shade - Pleated Shade
+- Cellular Shade

+- Pleated Shade

+- Roller Shutter

+- Roman Shade

 For Shading Layer Type Therm File (.thmx), the geometry of the layer is defined within the THERM software program.
-The process for defining layer geometry of cellular shades and pleated shades is provided in Chapter 19.4 of the WINDOW 7 User Manual.
+The process for defining layer geometry of cellular shades, pleated shades, and roller shutters is provided in Chapter 19.4 of the WINDOW 7 User Manual.
 The materials used in the THERM file must represent a perfectly Lamberitan diffusing material and must be measured according to AERC 1.1, and these are then referenced in the Shade Material Library for the product.